alicetragedy/code-tuesdays/resources.md

 #### JavaScript
 - [Eloquent JavaScript](http://eloquentjavascript.net/): An intro to JavaScript and programming concepts; it's a good book, but very thorough
 - [FreeCodeCamp](https://www.freecodecamp.com): Pretty good basic JavaScript and jQuery tracks to give you an idea of JavaScript concepts
 - [You might not need jQuery](http://youmightnotneedjquery.com/): Are you sure you really need jQuery?
 This resource takes a look at alternatives depending on the browsers you need to support.
+- [Prototypes aren't classes](http://raganwald.com/2014/01/19/prototypes-are-not-classes.html): Just a good article that explains the differences between JavaScript's Prototypes and Ruby's Classes